 Refugees have full access to Greek healthcare and can go to public hospitals or NGOs to get whatever service they require.
 However, since most health professionals speak only Greek, language is a barrier leaving refugees unable to communicate their needs.
 We have Arabic and Farsi speakers who volunteer with us.
 We assist our residents in dealing with any healthcare needs they might have, and offer wellness activities such as yoga on a regular basis.
 We refer visitors to nearby medical NGOs as needed.

 In addition, Zaatar works closely with a medical NGO nearby that has created a tailored program of seminars that they offer at the Orange House.
-We work with volunteers who are doctors, paediatricians, physiotherapists, nurses, and other medical professionals who offer services at no charge at the Orange House on an intermittent basis.
+Zaatar also offers yoga classes, body healing classes, and has also held several art therapy classes.

 LGBT (lesbian, gay, bisexual and transexual)